 Advanced thermostats are great tools for improving energy efficiency when it comes to your HVAC systems.
 Programmable thermostats allow you to set temperature schedules around your household’s schedule, so heating and cooling system setbacks occur automatically.
 Smart thermostats take this a step further, learning your schedule to make the most energy-conscious adjustments for your home.

 KS Services provides installation for various models of programmable and smart thermostats.
 Learn more about the great products we offer and find the best fit for your home!

 Preventative maintenance is a necessary step to keep your heating and cooling systems’ efficiency high throughout the year.
-These tune-ups should be performed twice a year – once for heating and once for cooling.
+For best performance and maximum efficiency, these HVAC tune-ups should be performed twice a year – once for heating and once for cooling.
 With professional preventative maintenance, system issues standing in the way of home energy efficiency are resolved.
 Your system will operate at its best to keep utility bills in check.

-KS Services offers three preventative maintenance agreements to boost home energy efficiency.
-In addition to your tune-ups, you receive special deals on future repairs and system upgrades to increase savings.
+KS Services offers a preventative maintenance program to boost home energy efficiency.
+In addition to bi-annual tune-ups, you receive special deals on future repairs and system upgrades to increase savings.

 3. Ceiling Fans

 This spring, utilize your Birmingham home’s ceiling fans to reduce energy consumption and give your cooling system a break.
 Fan blades should be set to rotate counterclockwise, which creates a draft and wind chill effect on your skin.
 With the use of a ceiling fan when a room is occupied, you can set back your thermostat about four degrees without sacrificing comfort.